A vet is examining the cat's teeth

 • To help freshen breath between brushings, consider using Veterinary Oral Health Council (VOHC) approved products.

-• Visit http://vohc.org/ to learn more
+• Visit https://vohc.org/ to learn more

 Schedule Your Pet’s Dental Cleaning